|

 Three species of preying mantids occur at the SJWA.
 The California Mantid (Stagmomantis californica) and Mediterranean Mantid (Iris oratoria), an exotic species, are similar in size (2-3 inches long) and color (gray-brown or green) and occur on foliage.
 The Gray Ground Mantid (Litaneutria minor) is more diminutive (ca 1.5 inches long) and typically stays on the ground.
 All mantids are predators and use their raptorial front legs to snatch prey.
 Mantids have one generation per year; the eggs are produced in fall and hatch in spring, while the nymphs mature in summer.

-Plant bugs, stinkbugs, chinch bugs, cicadas, leaf hoppers, etc.
+Plant bugs, stinkbugs, chinch bugs, cicadas, leaf hoppers, etc. (Order Hemiptera)

 The order Hemiptera is divided into two suborders: Heteroptera (plant bugs, chinch bugs, stinkbugs, assassin bugs, toe-biters, etc) and Homoptera (aphids, mealy bugs, scale insects, leaf hoppers, and cicadas).
 All hemipterans have piercing-sucking mouthparts specialized to feed on fluids of either host plants or (usually) insect prey.
 Many herbivorous species are narrowly associated with a particular host plant species, while predatory species are generally more polyphagous; some species opportunistically feed on both plants and insects.
 While the vast majority of hemipteran species inhabiting the SJWA are diminutive and require expert identification, a few are more conspicuous and distinctive.